bdperkin/fft/CONTRIBUTING.md

   # This file is part of FFT (File Type Tester).
   # See LICENSE file for full license details.
   ```
+- Ensure proper spelling in code comments and documentation
+- Add technical terms to `cspell-custom.txt` if needed for spell checking

 ### Adding New File Types